ncurfman/nx-pdf-batch-export/README.md

 * Go to NX and open the Teamcenter Navigator --> Open the Clipboard and select Refresh.
 The Items that were selected are now open in the Teamcenter navigator.

-* From the clipboard menu, select the top item, then while holding the Shift  key, select the bottom item.
+* From the clipboard menu, select the top item, then while holding the Shift  key, select the bottom item to select all the items in the clipboard.

 * Right click and select "Open".
 All models will open in NX.